misatoseki/metag_time_impute/README.md

-# Imputation of time-series microbiome abundance profiles
+# Imputation of time-series microbiome profiles

 A repository of IEEE conference paper titled "Imputing time-series microbiome abundance profiles with diffusion model".